Abdullah7977/Udacity-E-Commerce_Project/README.md

 # Udacity-E-Commerce_Project
+# Running
-you can run project with tests with commands
+You can run project with tests with commands
 1. "mvn clean test"
 2. Test Runner inside project